ordinals/ord/docs/src/overview.md

 ╰─────── Second cycle
 ```

-And this ordinal is mythic:
+And this satoshi is mythic:

 ```
 0°0′0″0‴